-If I could, I would look into the hearts of soldiers and try to know their stories.
-Why are they fighting?
-Who will tell them (if the reasons exist) who is going to kill them, or who they’re going to kill?
+IF I could look into a soldier’s heart and know everyone’s story, I’d ask: why are they fighting?
+Who will tell them (if the reasons exist)?
+Who is going to kill them, or who they’re going to kill?

-To understand a soldier’s life is to find out what he’s looking for — when he kills another man, who would kill him in return, which makes it useless.
-Pity is a word that has no meaning in war, it is as simple as, you’ve got a gun, he’s got a gun.
-You shoot and he shoots — the quicker one hits his target.
-When he kills you, it is as if you killed him.
+To understand a soldier’s life is to find out what he’s looking for.
+When he kills another man, who would kill him his turn, which makes it useless.
+Pity is a word that has no meaning in war.
+It is as simple as, you’ve got a gun, he’s got a gun.
+You shoot and he shoots—the quicker one hits his target, and when he kills you, it is as if you killed him.

-When reporters describe people dying in encounters, are they helping abolish war?
+When reporters describe people dying in encounters, are you helping abolish war?

-What makes a man choose to be a cop or a soldier?
+What makes a man choose to be a cop or to be a soldier?
 Very often, he is young, looking for excitement, to shake him out of boredom or for a purpose that he did not have before.
-But soldiers are kind people.
-A respectful son, an affectionate father, a faithful husband, an honest citizen who loves his country, and accepts it as a duty to defend it.
-He wears his dog tag with a religious medal on his proud neck, carries a snap shot of his aging parent, or wife and his children, if not a sweetheart he left behind.
+Soldiers are kind people—a respectful son, an affectionate father, a faithful husband, an honest citizen who loves his country and accepts it as a duty to defend it.
+He wears his dog tag with a religious medal, on his proud neck, carries a snap shot of his aging parent, or wife and his children, if not a sweetheart he left behind.

-But why do we accept war like some inevitable evil?
-Because it has always been like that.
-The violent Renaissance Age, the Roman Empire, the Golden Age of Greece…name a civilization that has been able to stop it.
-It dates back to the marvelous Christian civilization based on love, but produced more wars, than the others put together.
-Books tell us, weren’t Christian priests bless flags and troops before a battle?
-However, no priest has ever tried prevent an execution or a battle.
+But why do we accept war, like some inevitable evil?
+Because it has always been like that, the violent age that was the Renaissance, the Roman Empire, the Golden Age of Greece.
+Name a civilization that has been able to stop it.
+It dates back to the marvelous Christian Civilization based on love, but produced more wars, than the others put together.
+Books tell us, wasn’t the Christian priests that bless flags and troops before a battle: no priest has ever tried prevent an execution or a battle?
 There is no principle, philosophy or religion that can stop war (the hippies rejected war with flowers and LSD).

-I asked the Heart Companion, a heart surgeon about how fair is it that the world rejoices when a heart substitutes one for another, but accepts the fact that thousands of strong people with healthy hearts are slaughtered like cattle for the sake of a flag or a hill?
+I asked the Heart Companion, a heart surgeon.
+How fair is it that the world rejoices when a heart substitutes one heart for another, but accepts the fact thousands of strong people with healthy hearts are slaughtered like cattle for the sake of a flag or a hill?

-We see photographs of soldiers, cops with faces blank with sadness and resignation.
-They try to convince themselves that they kill in the name of justice and freedom. what justice, (I’d like to ask) young soldiers, with so much longer life to live.
-Instead of coming into the world, they are more likely to die at twenty, in an encounter.
-You come into this world to die in bed, when you’re old, where around there are green trees, clear river, and singing children.
+We see photographers of soldiers, cops with faces blank with sadness and resignation, convince themselves: they kill in the name of justice and freedom.
+What justice (I’d like to ask) young soldiers who have much longer life to live—instead of coming into the world, to die at twenty, in an encounter.
+You come into this world to die in bed, when you’re old, where around there are green trees, clear river, singing children.

-Instead, they become a cult of killing and being killed.
+Instead, this cult exists, of killing and being killed.
 Why has no one ever explained why killing to steal is a sin, but killing if you’re wearing a uniform is the height of glory?

-War, it is said, is basically something structured in which armed people shoot at other armed people.
-It has almost a shameless fairness — you kill one or I kill you.
-And as bullets speak, happiness vanishes, the holidays, milestones and the flowers are gone.
-The only thing left are rubbles, twisted metals and the putrid smell of death…as it fled.
+War, it is said, is basically something structured in which armed people shoot at armed people.
+It has almost a shameless fairness: you kill one, or I kill you.
+And as bullets speak, happiness vanishes—the holidays and milestones, the flowers and left only rubbles, twisted metals and the putrid smell of death as it flees.

-Back home today, as they collect the dead, you know there are no surgical wars.
-There are no benign wars.
-How can you wage for peace without killing and maiming people— soldiers, cops and civilians, whether by accident or design?
-It’s a part of the pains of war, just as dying seems to be the destiny of every soldier.
+Back home today, as they collect the dead, you’ll know there are no surgical war, there are no benign war.
+How can you wage for peace without killing and maiming people—soldiers, cops and civilians.
+Whether by accident or design, it’s a part of the pains of war, just as dying seems to be the destiny of every soldier.